ExistensialReset/flowmosr/principles/FLOW_GOVERNANCE_PRINCIPLES.md

 ## CORE PRINCIPLES

 ### 1. No One Rules Permanently

+Permanent leadership is the root of corruption.
+In Flow, roles are temporary (9 months max) and assigned via LOTUS lottery.

 **The fundamental corruption is not evil leaders.** **The fundamental corruption is permanent leadership.**